linre-90/nuxt-catsopinion/README.md

 ## What i really liked!

 **Plugins, middleware and server-middleware!** God these things are awesome.
 No more api key fear and if you are using seperate backend or cloud functions you can create api in nuxt which "hides" your true backend from client side.
-Or if you don't have a lot backend use nuxt also as backend service with api points or middleware.
-This also removes corse errors... **There is lot of possibilities compared to basic vue app, this is the power of nuxt.**
+Or if you don't have a lot backend use nuxt also as backend service with api points or middleware. **IMPORTANT: ALWAYS SET UP AXIOS PROXY, CALL TO SERVER-MIDDLEWARE IS CROSS DOMAIN REQUEST**.
+I dont completely understand why, but i have theory.
+For some reason (propably nuxt reasons) server lives at localhost (at least server middleware does), however browser lives at catsopinion domain and expects catsopinion response but instead gets localhost as origin.
+In dev mode this is not problem because you access both browser and server from localhost (i totally missed whole thing).
+I don't know if there is own "server" for server middleware or nuxt runs some special configuration that results to this.
+But in the end axios calls even to own server has to be proxyed. *If someone smarter and more experienced reads this at some point please explain this to me, so i will not be noob anymore:)* **There is lot of possibilities compared to basic vue app, this is the power of nuxt.**

 ## Conclusion